 Record of Excellence

-At Pacific, advanced faculty skills, specializations, and small class sizes support high quality learning, individualized mentoring, and development of student's abilities to enjoy successful and rewarding professional careers.
-Thanks to a supportive and collaborative faculty and our proximity to community human service agencies and the Health Sciences Clinics, the Pacific environment supports our students in developing the understanding and skills needed to collaborate with other health professionals.
+At Pacific, advanced faculty and small class sizes support high quality learning, individualized mentoring, and development of students all of whom enjoy successful and rewarding professional careers.
+Thanks to a supportive and collaborative faculty and our proximity to community human service agencies and the Health Sciences Clinics, the Pacific environment supports our students in developing the understanding and skills needed to collaborate with other health and educational professionals.

 A Unique Career Opportunity

-Music therapy is an established healthcare and human services profession that uses music to improve quality of life by optimizing health and wellness and addressing the needs of children and adults with disabilities or illnesses.
-Highly trained and nationally certified music therapists use music and music interventions in a focused and concentrated manner to bring about healing and change, building on the inherent qualities of music to influence physical, emotional, cognitive, and social responses.
+Music therapy is an established healthcare and human services profession that uses music as a vehicle to improve quality of life, optimize health and wellness, and address the needs of children and adults with disabilities or illnesses.
+Highly trained and nationally Board-Certified Music Therapists use music-based interventions in a focused and concentrated manner to bring about healing and change, building on the inherent qualities of music to promote physical, emotional, cognitive, and social functioning.

 Music Therapy Faculty

 Associate Professor of Music Therapy, 2006

 M.A., Ph.D., University of the Pacific